Cleaning Leather Purse Advice

 How To Clean Leather Purse That is Lightly Soiled

 Never forget to look at the tags on your leather purse for any manufacturer´s instructions as to how to properly clean it.
 If anything in the manufacturer’s advice goes against what is advised in this article, always follow the advice of the manufacturer.
-You can use a good leather purse cleaner or you can follow the advice below.
+You can use a good leather purse cleaner from Amazon, or you can follow the advice below.

 Tip: Before using any of these methods, it is important to always test a small and inconspicuous area of your purse.